 In the upcoming 2019 legislative session, I look forward to serving you and standing up for:

-- Military families who make unprecedented sacrifices for our state and country and deserve our unequivocal support whether transitioning to civilian life or ensuring full access to services, including a renewed push to pass my legislation to promote military spouse employment;
+- Military families and veterans who make unprecedented sacrifices for our state and country and deserve our unequivocal support whether transitioning to civilian life or ensuring full access to services, including a renewed push to pass my legislation to promote military spouse employment;

 - Communities across Pierce County so they are safe, healthy and vibrant places in which to raise our families and work.

 My door is always open to my constituents and I encourage you to reach out with any questions, concerns, or comments on anything I’m working on in Olympia.
-You can reach me, or my legislative assistant Arielle, at the contact information below:
+You can reach me, or my legislative assistant Jennifer, at the contact information below:

 - Email: Christine.Kilduff@leg.wa.gov